wangziwenhk/riddle-lang/README_en.md

 # Getting Executables
 ## 1. Download a Release
-You can obtain the executables from the [releases page on GitHub](https://github.com/wangziwenhk/riddle-lang/releases) (not yet available).
+You can obtain the executables from the [releases page on GitHub](https://github.com/wangziwenhk/riddle-lang/releases).
 ## 2. Build from Source
 ### Requirements
 - CMake version 3.28 or higher